eProsima/vulcanexus/docs/rst/tutorials/cloud/router_participant_security_via_xml_profiles/router_participant_security_via_xml_profiles.rst

 .. note::

-    Remember to source /opt/vulcanexus/iron/setup.bash in all the terminals run in this tutorial.
-    Additionally, in the DDS Router terminal, export the corresponding environmental variables to set up security, as explained in the `ROS 2 Tutorial <https://docs.ros.org/en/iron/Tutorials/Advanced/Security/Introducing-ros2-security.html>`_.
+    Remember to source /opt/vulcanexus/iron/setup.bash and export the corresponding environmental variables to set up security in all the terminals run in this tutorial., as explained in the `ROS 2 Tutorial <https://docs.ros.org/en/iron/Tutorials/Advanced/Security/Introducing-ros2-security.html>`_.

     .. code-block:: bash